Course bookings and enrolment now open for students of CIPFA’s Professional Accountancy Qualification.

-People service stream
+Public service stream

-Citizen centred approaches to public services
+Citizen-centred approaches to public services

 Service pressures and efficiency demands mean there is a need to consider different approaches to service delivery and policy development.
 Get outline of how services can be delivered in an environment where sectoral boundaries become secondary to the needs of the citizen.

 A session to look at the process of implementing a successful devolved government fiscal framework and the lessons to be learnt.

 Speaker: Scottish Government tbc

 Artificial Intelligence: Priceless or Perilous?